woojae9488/fabric-survey-app/README.md

 ubuntu$ sudo docker-compose -f docker-compose.yaml up -d
 ```

 If everything is done well, we are ready to access our fabric network.
-Go to http://HOST-IP:8080/ to see your app. :)
+Go to http://HOST-IP:8080/ to see your app. :smile:
 Now test the web you created.
 The id and password of the existing manager are admin, adminpw.

 ---